mit-dci/lit/test/README.md

 ## Deps

-You'll need the `requests` library, but that's about it.
+You'll need the `requests` library, and `bitcoind` on your PATH, but that's about it.

 ```sh
 pip3 install requests